josef5838/Path_Planning/README.md

 This repository contains two distinct path planning solutions for problems 1-3, implemented using the A-star algorithm and Q-learning.
 These algorithms are designed to navigate from a start point to an end point efficiently in a given environment.

+#### Please look at A-star.ipynb first as this one solves every subtasks required in the assignment.
+The Q-Learning one is more like a playground.

 ## Algorithms

 ### A-star Algorithm